algolia/docsearch/packages/website/docs/DocSearch-program.md

 title: DocSearch program
 ---

 If you're not finding the answer to your question on this website, this page will help you.
-If you're still unsure, don't hesitate to send [your question to us][1] directly.
+If you're still unsure, don't hesitate to connect with us on [Discord][1] or let our [support][4] team know.

 For questions related to the DocSearch x Algolia Crawler, please see our [Crawler FAQ](/docs/crawler).